 Click any of the Excellent, Fair, or Poor UX category in the UX dashboard to open the UX Factors page.
 It quantifies the effect of factor and subfactor metrics on the user experience.
 This page classifies the selected set of users based on their experience concerning the factors - Session Availability, Session Responsiveness, Session Resiliency, and Session Logon Duration.
 Further, the selected users are also classified based on their experience concerning the subfactors within these factors.
 This drilldown enables you to identify the actual subfactor responsible for the poor experience of users in your environment.

 How to use the User Experience (UX) Factors page?

-Consider the scenario, where all Sites had 5 users with excellent experience, 841 with fair experience and 25 users with poor experience during last month.
+Consider the scenario, where all Sites had 5 users with excellent experience, 841 with a fair experience and 25 users with a poor experience during the last month.
 To understand the reason for 25 users facing a poor user experience, click the number 25 from the User Experience dashboard.

 The User Experience (UX) factors screen shows a drilldown of the factors affecting the poor experience of users in all the Sites during the last month.